SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise04/README.md

 ![Deploy to HANA](./images/build_srv_output.png)

-Include the following lines into the `package.json` file present within the `srv` folder
+Include the following lines to the `srv/package.json` file.
+Note that this package.json file resides in the `srv` folder.
 ```
   "cds": {
     "data": {